Home » Snacks » Korean Corn Dog

 What is Korean Corn Dog

-Korean corn dogs (also spelled Korean corndogs) are a popular street food found in South Korea.
-It is a hot dog-style sausage coated in a sweet and savory batter, deep-fried until golden and crispy; for this reason, they are called “Hot Dog” (핫도그) in Korean.
+Korean corn dogs (Korean corndogs) are a popular street food you can find in South Korea.
+It is a hot dog-style sausage coated in a sweet and savory batter, rolled in panko breadcrumbs, deep-fried until golden and crispy.
+For this reason, they are called “Hot Dog” (핫도그) in Korean.

-When I was a kid, there was only one kind of corn dog I could choose from the street vendor – good old plain, Korean corn dogs.
+When I was a kid, there was only one version of corn dog I could choose from the street vendor—the good old plain version.
 These are often filled with Frankfurt sausages or a similar type of sausage.

-But nowadays, there are so many filling options to choose from, and a corn dog with cheese can add a nice, gooey, savory addition!
+For instance, a corn dog with a cheese filling can add a nice, gooey, savory touch.
 These are called “Cheese Hot Dog” (치즈 핫도그) in Korean.

-Popular cheese types include mozzarella, cheddar, and cream cheese.
-You can choose a whole cheese corn dog or a half sausage and half cheese corn dog.
+Popular cheeses include mozzarella, cheddar, and cream cheese.
+You can choose a whole cheese corn dog or a half sausage, half cheese corn dog if you prefer.

 Skewering a block of cheese on a stick.